aer0ss/aerofs/docker/ship/README.md

 `GET /v1/boot`.
 The latest version is "v1".

 - `POST /boot`
-- `POST /boot/{registry}`
-- `POST /boot/{registry}/{tag}`
-- `POST /boot/{registry}/{tag}/{target}`: reboot to a specific registry, tag, and target.
+- `POST /boot/{target}` reboots to a specific target.
+The Loader restarts, too, after returning the response to the client.
-Use "current" to refer to the registry, tag, or target currently used by Loader.
+Use "current" to refer to the target currently used by Loader.
 When a parameter is absent from the URL, "current" is used.
 The "default" target refers to the default group defined in crane.yml or all the containers if no default group is defined.
-That the command persists across host reboots.
-That is, on a host reboot, the Loader loads the app using the repo, tag, and target specified in the last `POST /boot`.
+The command persists across host reboots.
+That is, When the host computer restarts, the Loader loads the app using the target specified in the last `POST /boot`.

-- `GET /boot`: get boot information.
+- `GET /boot` gets boot information.
 It returns a JSON body as follows:

       {
         "id": "abcdef...",